leveris133t/API-docs/onboarding.md

 As the back-end processes the submitted onboarding data, various checks will occur.

-When a check fails, the back-end can require further information from the user.
+When a check fails, the back-end will require further information from the user.
 This is done by creating a separate process such that the original onboarding process remains unchanged.
 This can only occur after the *`Authentication token`* has been issued.

 To get the list of processes, call `private/processes/!list`.
 Each process has a defined `priority` attribute which determines which process to complete first.
 The lowest `priority` value should be completed first i.e. 0 is more important than 1.